ShiftMediaProject/FFVS-Project-Generator/README.md

 3. decklink (requires Blackmagic DeckLink SDK)
 	1. Download the "Blackmagic DeckLink SDK" from the Blackmagic website.
 	2. Extract the downloaded SDK wherever desired.
-    3. Create a batch file in the extracted "Win/include" folder containing the following (Note: you may have to change the first line depending on the installed Visual Studio version and location): call "C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin\vcvars32.bat" midl /win32 /h DeckLinkAPI.h DeckLinkAPI.idl
+    3. Run the following command from a Visual Studio developer command prompt in the "Win/include" folder: midl /win32 /h DeckLinkAPI.h DeckLinkAPI.idl
     4. Copy the newly created "DeckLinkAPI.h" and "DeckLinkAPI_i.c" files to *OutputDir*/include/*.